 Larry Seaquist is a former state legislator representing the 26th Legislative District (Gig Harbor-Bremerton), Larry served eight years in the Washington State House of Representatives, four as Chair of the House Higher Education Committee.
 Alarmed by our growing crisis of homelessness and racial inequity, Larry continues to assist state and local citizen and government organizations create practical strategies to reduce homelessness and increase education and opportunity for all.
 He also encourages next generation candidates to run for office.
 A former US Navy warship captain and Pentagon strategist, Larry commanded four warships, including the battleship USS IOWA.
 Ashore in the Pentagon, he helped develop budget and national security strategy.
 Following his Navy career, Larry worked for more than a decade with the Director-General of UNESCO to design and demonstrate locally led peacebuilding and community development strategies in at-war and at-risk countries in the Middle East, Central and South Asia, and Latin America.
-Larry and his playwright-writer wife, Carla, live in Gig Harbor.
-Carla has authored several books and regularly contributes commentary to national media.

 Lianna Shepherd received her B.A. from the University of Idaho in 2009 with a focus on journalism and history.
-She received her M.P.A from Evergreen in 2017 with a concentration in public and non-profit administration.
+She received her MPA from Evergreen in 2017 with a concentration in public and non-profit administration.
 Her history working with nonprofits began in 2010 as an AmeriCorps VISTA member working for a small organization in Dallas Texas.
 More recently, she works as the Director of Development for Peace Community Center in Tacoma.
-Her studies at Evergreen focused on system evaluation and organizational development.
 Lianna is a member of the board of directors at Oasis of Hope Center and on the marketing committee for the South Sound Chapter of the Association of Fundraising Professionals.

 Kathe Taylor is Assistant Superintendent of Learning and Teaching at the Office of Superintendent of Public Instruction (OSPI), where she leads a division that provides direction for all of the subjects taught in K-12 public schools.
 She has held K-12 and higher education teaching, administrative, and policy positions in several states.
 She started her career as a high school teacher in Jefferson, GA, then moved to Maryland, earning her M.A. and Ph.D. in Adult Development and Learning from the University of Maryland.
-She served as Campus Ombudsperson and Executive Assistant to the President of Longwood College in VA for four years before moving to Washington to teach in the Master in Teaching program at The Evergreen State College.
+She served as Campus Ombudsperson and Executive Assistant to the President of Longwood College in VA for four years before moving to WA to teach in the Master in Teaching program at Evergreen.
 She moved on to higher education policy work with the (then) Higher Education Coordinating Board, returning to Evergreen in administrative capacities.
-She served the early learning assessment initiative.
+She served the Washington State Board of Education as Policy Director for five years before moving to OSPI to lead the early learning assessment initiative.
 She is the co-author of a book on assessment entitled, "Children at the Center."
 She plays Irish and old-time fiddle and volunteers when she can as a mediator for the Thurston County Dispute Resolution Center.